HSLdevcom/jore4-jore3-importer/README.md

 ### Requirements

-You need to have Python 3 installed on your system to run the script
+You need to have Docker installed on your system to run the script

-#### Virtual environment

-To run Python scripts with required libraries you should setup a virtual environment which contains the requirements for the script.
-To setup an environment, run:

-`python3 -m venv LOCATION/OF/ENVIRONMENT/HERE`

-Where you should replace the location with one you want to use.
-For example a directory under your home directory.
-To use the environment you can either source the virtual environment by running:

-`source LOCATION/OF/ENVIRONMENT/HERE/bin/activate`

-Which allows you to use the binaries directly as `python importer.py`

-Or you can use the virtual environment python directly: `LOCATION/OF/ENVIRONMENT/HERE/bin/python importer.py`

-#### Script setup

-You need to run the `import.py` script using Python 3 and it requires the following libraries:

-- pymssql
-- requests
-- simplejson

-They can be installed by running `pip install -r requirements.txt`

 ### How to use